Structured Outputs and Constrained Decoding

 Structured outputs are one of the quiet bridges between chatbots and operational software.
 Free-form text is flexible for humans but awkward for programs.
 A valid JSON object can be routed, stored, audited, displayed, transformed into a typed object, used as a tool call, or passed into another system.

-OpenAI's 2024 Structured Outputs release made this pattern highly visible in commercial APIs by adding stricter JSON Schema adherence for function calls and response formats.
-OpenAI described the feature as combining model training with deterministic constrained decoding, and distinguished it from earlier JSON mode, which improved valid JSON but did not guarantee a particular schema.
+OpenAI's Structured Outputs documentation made this pattern highly visible in commercial APIs by adding stricter JSON Schema adherence for function calls and response formats.
+OpenAI distinguishes the feature from earlier JSON mode: JSON mode improves valid JSON, while Structured Outputs aim at schema adherence for supported schemas.

 Applications